danhpaiva/danhpaiva/README.md

   </a>
 </p>

-<p>Software developer specialized in the .Net platform with knowledge in Software Architecture.
-I have expertise in the area of Distributed Systems.
-In addition to my role as a developer, I also bring experience in technology teaching.
-With a practical approach, I share my knowledge with students, empowering them to tackle real-world challenges.</p>
+<p>Software developer specialized in the .Net platform with knowledge in Software Architecture.<br>
+I have expertise in the area of Distributed Systems. </p>In addition to my role as a developer, I also bring experience in technology teaching. </br>With a practical approach, I share my knowledge with students, empowering them to tackle real-world challenges.</p>

 <p>STACK: .Net (3.1, 6, 8), Docker, Redis, Swarm, Portainer, TDD, Microservices, SQL, MongoDB, RabbitMQ, Kafka, Azure, Linux, CI/CD.